barisi/bing-rewards/readme.md

 ## Known Issues
 - Error retrieving current search progress.
 - Engagement in daily offers suddenly hangs.
-- Quiz offers failing to start.
+- Quiz offers failing to complete.

 These issues have been seen to be resolved running ChromeDriver outside of headless mode, however, at the time I have not provided a simple way to do this.
 Headless mode is a relatively new feature that allows Google Chrome to be launched in the background.
-Turning this feature off may interfere with the users daily routine.
+Turning this feature off would interfere with the users daily routine.

 Some of these bug fixes may also be roled out in newer builds.
 You can download the latest release from https://sites.google.com/a/chromium.org/chromedriver/downloads and place the extracted file in *__BingRewards/drivers/__*.